Canon SX730 vs Pentax 645D

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been around for much longer (launched in March 2010).

-If the number of relative strengths (bullet points above) is taken as a guide, the 645D emerges as the winner of the match-up (16 : 14 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 645D comes out slightly ahead of the SX730 (16 : 15 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.